eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 ### Catena-X specific Services

-DTRs hold sensitive information: a SubmodelDescriptor may not give access to the actual Submodel-data but all in cumulo hint at production volumes as each Twin represents an asset.
+DTRs hold sensitive information: a submodel-descriptor may not give access to the actual Submodel-data but all in cumulo hint at production volumes as each Twin represents an asset.
 Therefore, Catena-X implements decentral DTRs (DDTR), each running with a